mikedane/giraffeacademy.com/content/programming-languages/ruby/4-hello-world-setup.md

 ---
 date: 2017-11-01T00:12:40-04:00
 title: "Hello World Setup"
-seo_title: "Hello World Setup | Ruby | Mike Dane"
+seo_title: "Hello World Setup | Ruby | 🦒"
 subheader:
      greeting: Ruby - Programming Language
      description: This course covers the basics of programming in Ruby.
 Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers hello world setup in Ruby.
-author: Mike Dane
+author: 🦒
 image: hello-world-setup.png
 video: wGlXK-gXj6Y
 url: /programming-languages/ruby/hello-world-setup/